rustfoundation/foundation.rust-lang.org/grants/fellowships.md

 We are only able to consider applications from individuals who possess some Rust experience

 ### How much time will I have to spend working on Rust for my Fellowship?
-RFFs will be expected to dedicate an average of 20 hours per month on program work.
-The Rust Foundation acknowledges the demands of Rust community members’ lives and therefore will be flexible in allowing RFFs to map out their own working patterns.
-We will abide by the honor system and will not require RFFs to document the time they spend working on the project.
-We want RFFs to achieve a healthy work/life balance and actively encourage them to adopt reasonable working practices.
+While RFFs are expected to dedicate an average of 20 hours per month on program work we acknowledge the time demands on Rust community members.
+As such, we are flexible in allowing RFFs to map out their own working patterns and encourage RFFs to prioritize work-life balance.

+### I can’t commit to dedicating 20 hours of time to Rust every month, is that going to be a problem?
+While we expect Fellows to spend an average of 20 hours per month on the program, we understand that schedules vary over the course of a year and the program will accommodate this reality as needed.

+### I currently dedicate a significant amount of time to Rust, if I become a Fellow do I have to increase the number of hours I spend working on it?
+No. If you are already spending 20 or more hours a month working on the Rust project, then no additional hours will be necessary.
+We encourage Fellows to limit the additional amount of time they spend working on the project to help achieve a healthy work-life balance.

 ### I am interested in building the Rust community, not writing code, can I apply?
 Yes, although you will be required to have some experience contributing to the Rust community and be able to communicate a clear idea of how your work would benefit the Rust ecosystem.